srwim/nexus/README.md

 The site is built to be shared.
 Every visitor gets their own experience with no accounts and no server:

-- **Personal ratings** — stars, leagues, and zipcode live in each visitor's browser.
+- **Personal ratings**: stars, leagues, and zipcode live in each visitor's browser.
-- **Live per-visitor weather** — when a visitor sets their zip, their forecast comes straight from the National Weather Service in their browser.
+- **Live per-visitor weather**: when a visitor sets their zip, their forecast comes straight from the National Weather Service in their browser.
-- **Live per-visitor local news** — a small Cloudflare Worker (`workers/local-news-proxy.js`) calls the free [GNews](https://gnews.io) API server-side (100 requests/day free; key stays hidden in the worker) and returns local stories for any visitor's zipcode.
+- **Live per-visitor local news**: a small Cloudflare Worker (`workers/local-news-proxy.js`) calls the free [GNews](https://gnews.io) API server-side (100 requests/day free; key stays hidden in the worker) and returns local stories for any visitor's zipcode.
 Setup steps are at the top of that file: get a free key, add it as the worker variable `GNEWS_KEY`, deploy, and store the worker URL in the `LOCAL_NEWS_PROXY` repo variable.
 Google News RSS was the original plan but blocks Cloudflare IPs, hence the API.
-- **Share links** — Settings → "Copy share link" produces a URL that carries your exact ratings/leagues/zip to whoever opens it (email is never included).
+- **Share links**: Settings → "Copy share link" produces a URL that carries your exact ratings/leagues/zip to whoever opens it (email is never included).
-- **Sponsors** — campaigns live in `sponsors.json`, edited through GitHub like `nexus.config.json`.
+- **Sponsors**: campaigns live in `sponsors.json`, edited through GitHub like `nexus.config.json`.
 Each entry names its placements (`top`, `primary`, `footer`), optional inclusive `start`/`end` dates, and the copy.
 Whoever is named in `house` fills any placement nobody has bought, so a slot never renders empty.
 Two sponsors on the same placement alternate by day rather than one taking the whole run.
 Links are auto-tagged with UTM parameters so a sponsor can verify traffic in their own analytics.
 Set `"draft": true` to keep an entry out of the newsletter while you write it.
-Sponsy still works if you want it — set `"enableSponsy": true` — but it only fills placements you haven't sold locally.
+Sponsy still works if you want it: set `"enableSponsy": true`; it only fills placements you haven't sold locally.

   **Click counting** is off by default.
 Set `"trackClicks": true` and sponsor links route through the Cloudflare Worker, which counts and redirects.
 Add a KV namespace bound as `SPONSOR_STATS` to store the counts; without it the redirect still works and simply doesn't count.
-The redirect resolves a campaign **id** against the published sponsor list and never accepts a destination URL as a parameter — a `?u=<url>` redirector would let anyone borrow the domain's reputation for phishing.
+The redirect resolves a campaign **id** against the published sponsor list and never accepts a destination URL as a parameter; a `?u=<url>` redirector would let anyone borrow the domain's reputation for phishing.
 Only `id` and `url` of non-draft campaigns are published, so draft ad copy stays private.
-- **Email preview** — `/preview` renders your own edition in the browser, running the same assemble-then-render pair the nightly send runs. `public/newsletter.html` still exists but is the *publication's* edition, built from `nexus.config.json`; it is not a preview of any individual's settings.
+- **Email preview**: `/preview` renders your own edition in the browser, running the same assemble-then-render pair the nightly send runs. `public/newsletter.html` still exists but is the *publication's* edition, built from `nexus.config.json`; it is not a preview of any individual's settings.
-- **Newsletter signups** — create a plain email form in HubSpot (Marketing → Forms), put its `portalId` and `formId` in `nexus.config.json` under `hubspot`, and a "Get the Daily Brief" signup box appears on the site.
+- **Newsletter signups**: create a plain email form in HubSpot (Marketing → Forms), put its `portalId` and `formId` in `nexus.config.json` under `hubspot`, and a "Get the Daily Brief" signup box appears on the site.
 Submissions land in HubSpot; add them to the contact list your `HUBSPOT_LIST_ID` secret points at and they'll receive the daily email automatically.

-- **Foreign Reporting** — domestic press from Japan, Germany, South Korea, China, France, Morocco, Egypt, Mexico, Argentina and Brazil, in each country's own language, machine-translated to English at build time.
+- **Foreign Reporting**: domestic press from Japan, Germany, South Korea, China, France, Morocco, Egypt, Mexico, Argentina and Brazil, in each country's own language, machine-translated to English at build time.
 The original headline is kept on every story, and anything that couldn't be translated is shown in its original language rather than dropped.
 To switch translation on:

   1. Cloudflare → your worker → Settings → Bindings → add a **Workers AI** binding named `AI`.
   2. Add a worker secret `TRANSLATE_KEY` (any long random string), and add a GitHub Actions secret of the same name and value.
   3. Redeploy the worker with the current `workers/local-news-proxy.js`.

-  Without those, the section still works — headlines just stay in their original language.
+  Without those, the section still works; headlines just stay in their original language.
 Translation runs on Workers AI's free allowance (10,000 neurons/day); the build caches every translation in the published `foreign.json` and re-reads it next run, so a warm build translates only genuinely new headlines and the $0 profile holds.

-- **Per-subscriber editions** — each subscriber can receive a brief built from their own ratings, leagues, zipcode and theme instead of the house defaults.
+- **Per-subscriber editions**: each subscriber can receive a brief built from their own ratings, leagues, zipcode and theme instead of the house defaults.
 Two one-time steps in HubSpot switch it on:

   1. **Settings → Properties → Create property** on the Contact object: `nexus_prefs` (single-line text).
 Optionally `nexus_theme` (single-line text) too, if you haven't already.
   2. **Marketing → Forms → your signup form**: add `nexus_prefs` and `nexus_theme` as fields (hidden is fine).

   Readers then hit **Apply to my email** in Settings and their next brief is built from what they chose.
-Until those steps are done nothing breaks — signup still works, settings simply don't stick, and everyone gets the publication default.
+Until those steps are done nothing breaks: signup still works, settings simply don't stick, and everyone gets the publication default.

-If the newsletter grows beyond ~50 recipients, mind Resend's free-tier limits and add a verified sending domain (`NEWSLETTER_FROM`) — deliverability is much better than the shared onboarding address.
+If the newsletter grows beyond ~50 recipients, mind Resend's free-tier limits and add a verified sending domain (`NEWSLETTER_FROM`); deliverability is much better than the shared onboarding address.

 ## Run locally